 Unfortunately, auto accidents are a very common occurrence in the U.S. Over five million car crashes are estimated to take place in a single year on America's highways.
 Insurance experts say that the average driver will experience an accident every 20 years of their driving lifetime.
 Given these statistics, there is a high likelihood that you or someone you love will be involved in an auto accident at some point in your life.
 The first tense moments following an auto accident can be a determining factor in whether or not you receive compensation for your injuries.
 But, do you know what to do after an auto accident?
-Below are a few tips from the Mobile accident attorneys at Maloney-Frost LLP to help you know what to do immediately after a car crash:
+Below are a few tips from the Mobile accident attorneys at Maloney-Frost-Lyons LLC to help you know what to do immediately after a car crash:

 Keep Calm and Follow the Rules